-- During COVID HEZ partners delivered meals 14,338 residents in guarantine and isolation. - Launched farmers markets to expand access to locally produced, culturally appropriate food in existing community settings. - Provided community educational opportunities on urban farming, hydroponics, food policy, cooking, healthy eating, and diabetes management and prevention. - Worked with municipal leaders and vendors to identify food deserts and improve access by developing new points of sale and increasing the availability of fresh, local food. - Addressed barriers to food access by resolving public transportation barriers through the addition of additional bus routes and stops, and by improving pedestrian and bike routes to key food access points. - Deployed community food access programs such as SNAP incentives for local food, community refrigerators, expansion of food pantry locations, Food on the Move mobile market, Summer Meals Program, and street outreach to drive demand for fresh, healthy, local food. - Established food access and food justice policy initiatives to engage residents as leaders in the advancement of a more equitable and just food system.
+- During COVID (June 2020 April 2023(HEZ partners delivered meals 842,098 meals to residents in quarantine and isolation. - Launched farmers markets to expand access to locally produced, culturally appropriate food in existing community settings. - Provided community educational opportunities on urban farming, hydroponics, food policy, cooking, healthy eating, and diabetes management and prevention. - Worked with municipal leaders and vendors to identify food deserts and improve access by developing new points of sale and increasing the availability of fresh, local food. - Addressed barriers to food access by resolving public transportation barriers through the addition of additional bus routes and stops, and by improving pedestrian and bike routes to key food access points. - Deployed community food access programs such as SNAP incentives for local food, community refrigerators, expansion of food pantry locations, Food on the Move mobile market, Summer Meals Program, and street outreach to drive demand for fresh, healthy, local food. - Established food access and food justice policy initiatives to engage residents as leaders in the advancement of a more equitable and just food system.